Several Injured and 'Presumably Dead' in Rot Am See Shooting - German Police

+"The exact number of injured people has not been established yet," the police said, adding that the shooting took place in a local cafe.

-According to police, "many were injured and, probably, killed" after a gunman opened fire in the town of Rot Am See on Friday.
+Earlier in the day, the police said that "many were injured and, probably, killed" after a gunman opened fire in the town of Rot Am See.

 "A large-scale police operation [took place] in Rot am See, as firing was heard there.
 Several people were injured, and there are fatalities presumably.
 The suspect was detained.
 According to preliminary information, this was a domestic conflict," the Baden-Wurttemberg police wrote on Twitter.